FREQUENTLY ASKED QUESTIONS

 Once your deposit is made, we will provide you with information about an Optional Panama City Tour which is on Friday, the day before the Panama Relocation Tour begins.
-The Optional Panama City Tour is from 8am to about 3pm.
-This optional Panama City Tour is conducted by a English speaking guide includes entry in to the Miraflores Locks at the Panama Canal, visiting Casco Viejo, the Amador Causeway and various Panama City neighborhoods.
+The Optional Panama City Tour is from 8 am to about 3 pm.
+This optional Panama City Tour is conducted by an English speaking guide includes entry into the Miraflores Locks at the Panama Canal, visiting Casco Viejo, the Amador Causeway and various Panama City neighborhoods.
 On the Thursday after the tours, we provide an Optional Puerto Armuelles tour.
 Other than these two optional tours, you will need to make your own pre and post tour arrangements.

 Can I use my cell phone?